This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Yes, and from a data security and hosting standpoint, arguably the better default choice. deskbird is Swiss-headquartered, ISO 27001-certified, and EU-hosted, meaning your data never leaves Europe.
 Robin is US-based SOC 2 Type II with no clear commitment to EU data residency, which creates friction in GDPR-heavy environments, works council reviews, and enterprise procurement.

-deskbird offers transparent per-user pricing starting at €2.50/user/month, with a free tier and no annual lock-in required.
+deskbird offers transparent per-user pricing starting at €2.50/user/month with no annual lock-in required.
 Robin doesn’t publish pricing publicly, requires quote-based sales cycles, and bundles features into higher enterprise tiers, making total cost harder to predict, especially as your office footprint grows.

 Yes.
 Whole Robin has polished visitor workflows, deskbird also supports visitor booking, approvals, QR check-in, and time-based access rules and is continuing to enhance kiosk functionality.